huextrat/TheGorgeousOtp/README.md

 ## Tools

 This project uses the phone connection provided by [Firebase](https://pub.dev/packages/firebase_auth).
-It also uses [MobX](https://pub.dev/packages/mobx) and [Provider](https://pub.dev/packages/provider) to manage the status of the application simply and efficiently.
+It also uses [MobX](https://pub.dev/packages/mobx) and [Provider](https://pub.dev/packages/provider) to manage the state of the application simply and efficiently.

 ## Configuration